MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 ### misty.SetDefaultVolume

-Sets the default loudness of Misty's speakers for audio playback.
+Sets the default volume of Misty's speakers for audio playback and onboard text-to-speech.

 ```JavaScript
 // Syntax
 misty.SetDefaultVolume(int volume, [int prePauseMs], [int postPauseMs]);
 ```

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** While changing Misty's default volume during audio playback **does** change the volume of the currently playing audio, changing the volume while Misty is playing an utterance created with the `Speak` command does **not** change the volume for that utterance.
+However, Misty **does** use the newly set default volume the next time she runs a `Speak` command.
+{{box op="end"}}

 Arguments